 How Two Minutes of Daily Meditation Can Change Your Life

-Was there a time in your life where finding an extra two minutes was a breeze?
-Most likely.
-But that was before you became a mom.
-Before finding the time to eat, sit down, or even brush your teeth was a daily struggle.
-You may be wondering if you’re ever going to find time to sit quietly, and find inner silence in the middle of the chaos of motherhood.
+Can you remember a time in your life where finding an extra two minutes was a breeze?
+If so, chances are that was before you became a mom.
+When finding the time to eat, sit down, or even shower wasn’t a challenge.
+You may be wondering if you’re ever going to find time to slow down, and find inner silence in the middle of the chaos of motherhood.

-While it sounds small, allowing ourselves a daily routine of just two minutes to sit and breathe can be life-changing.
-It’s not just calming – it’s the difference between a day full of putting out fires and checking off tasks, and a day of being in awe of the magical way the universe seems to rise up to support us.
+While it sounds like it couldn’t change anything, allowing ourselves a morning routine that includes just one-two minutes to sit and breathe can be life-changing.
+It’s not just calming – it’s the difference between a day full of putting out fires and checking off tasks, vs. a day of being in awe of the magical way the universe seems to rise up to support us on our true path.

 This little morning practice can help us to see our children with less of our own desires and projections for them – and more for who they truly are and what they need, right now.

-Ready to give what we call the Ma Power Practice a try?
+Ready to give what the Ma Power Practice a try?

-When you’re ready to begin, set a timer for two minutes.
+When you’re ready to begin, set a timer for one or two minutes, or five, if you have it.
 I like the Zen Timer app (it plays a lovely chime when your practice is complete), but you can use the built-in timer on your phone, or any timer you have on hand.

-Allow yourself to become spacious.
-To float in awareness.
+Allow yourself to become spacious as this awareness expands.
+Float in awareness.
 Rest like in those moments before you fall sleep.
 Know that if you let the thoughts go for now, they’ll come back if they’re useful.
-Let them float by like clouds in the sky.
 Stay here for as long as you need.

 Once you practice is complete, you should feel relaxed and recharged.